HomeLatest NewsIndustryGoogle dissents new IT rules, calls is ‘damaging or harmful impediments’

 The company is frequently involved in conversations about aspects like data localisation or data sovereignty.
 “Generally, when we have a conversation about this, we try to understand what are the underlying policy objectives that are trying to be advanced in that legislation.
 And how can we meet those policy objectives without creating damaging or harmful impediments on cross border data transfers, which are necessary for the internet to operate…” he said.

-To another question on India's new directives, Enright refused to be drawn into discussion on individual legal requirements.
+To another question on India’s new cybersecurity directives, Enright refused to be drawn into discussion on individual legal requirements.
 “Our committment is that we will comply with applicable legal requirements, in jurisdictions where our products and services are offered.
 But we will do so in the manner that is most protective of our users.
-We will continue innovating to provide the strongest privacy and security protections, irrespective of where user sits,” he said.
+We will continue innovating to provide the strongest privacy and protections, irrespective of where user sits,” he said.

 Get the day's headlines from Tech Observer straight in your inbox